Rolla Ramsey: Career and research

 Ramsey moved to Cornell University in Ithaca, New York, and pursued doctoral studies there.
 He earned the Ph.D. in Physics from Cornell in 1901.
 His research was under the direction of Edward Leamington Nichols (1854–1937), co-editor of the scholarly journal Physical Review.
 The University of Missouri in Columbia hired Dr. Ramsey as Instructor of Physics in 1901.

-Indiana University Physics Department recruited Ramsey as Assistant Professor in 1903.
-He was promoted to Associate Professor in 1905, and to Professor in 1919.
-Ramsey served two short terms as Head of the Department.
-He retired as Professor Emeritus of Physics in 1942.
+Indiana University's physics department recruited Ramsey as assistant professor in 1903.
+He was promoted to associate professor in 1905 and to professor in 1919.
+Ramsey served two short terms as head of the department.
+He retired as professor emeritus of physics in 1942.

 Gamma of Indiana chapter of Phi Beta Kappa was chartered in 1911.
 Among the members of the Senior Class elected as charter members was Ramsey's student Frank Erhart Emmanuel Germann.
 Outstanding Indiana University alumni were also elected.
 Rolla Roy Ramsey, Arthur Lee Foley, Albert Fredrick Ottomar Germann, and Ross Franklin Lockridge, Sr. were among the alumni elected in 1911.

 Ramsey was absorbed in all aspects of radio throughout his career.
 He initiated the first voice radio broadcasts from Bloomington.
 In 1921, he tested an early form of wireless service for campus newspapers in the Midwest.
 That year, in an Indiana University lecture on wireless transmission, he treated his audience to an opera transmitted from Pittsburgh by pioneer broadcasting station Westinghouse KDKA.
 Ramsey conducted a demonstration of “wireless telephony” for a group of 75 students and faculty in 1922; his experiments sparked the first calls for a radio station on the IU campus.
 In a 1927 demonstration, he sent a television image from a transmitter to a receiver at opposite ends of an Indiana University lecture hall.